 Zodiac heat pumps use the same principle as reverse cycle air conditioners.
-They extract heat from the air (even down to sub zero temperatures) and through a series of compression and transference technology it then heats the pool water.
-These work in almost any temperature with some models available to cater for sub zero temperatures as well as indoor installations.
+They extract heat from the air (even down to sub zero temperatures) and, through a series of compression and transference technology, heat the pool water.
+They work in almost any temperature, with some catering to sub zero temperatures, as well as indoor installations.

-The great benefit of this technology is the very low running cost, in a side by side comparison a heat pump will cost around 60% less to run than a gas heater making them perfect for anyone that wants to have their pool available 24/7 365 days of the year.
+The great benefit of this technology is the low running cost.
+In a side-by-side comparison, a heat pump will cost around 60% less to run than a gas heater, making pumps perfect for anyone who wants to have their pool available 24/7, 365 days a year.

 What are heat pumps and how do they work?

-Zodiac heat pumps use the same principle as reverse cycle air conditioners.
+Our heat pumps work similar to reverse cycle air conditioners.
 They extract ambient heat from the air outside the unit to the pool water stored inside the heater through a heat exchanger system.

 The external air is drawn into the heater via a fan into an evaporator containing a special type of refrigerant, which is stored in piping.
 The refrigerant Zodiac uses is called R410a, which isn't a CFC, so it doesn't negatively affect the earth's ozone layer.